percona/pmm/docs/setting-up/client/remote.md

 ![!image](../../_images/scrape_targets_02.png)

-In the example here, there is a message that says: "context deadline exeeded" and the scrape duration column says the scrape took 10 seconds; this means that the exporter didn't respond in the 10 seconds the scrape process was allowed to run due to the configured metric resolutions and their timeouts.
+In the example here, there is a message that says: *context deadline exceeded* and the scrape duration column says the scrape took 10 seconds; this means that the exporter didn't respond in the 10 seconds the scrape process was allowed to run due to the configured metric resolutions and their timeouts.

 In this case, we can lower the metric resolutions increasing these values as shown in the image below.